juliekang/cutebot/README.md

 CuteBot, a cuteness-friendly IRC bot
 ====================================
-Written in node.js, with love
+Written in node.js using Redis, with love

 To run: